01. Overview

 What Is Radiation Therapy for Mesothelioma?

-Radiation therapy for mesothelioma uses energy from radiation to kill cancer cells.
-Specifically, cancer-directed radiation therapy uses ionizing radiation.
-Ionizing radiation occurs in two major forms: photon radiation and particle radiation.
+Radiation therapy for mesothelioma uses energy to damage or kill cancer cells.
+This energy comes in the form of ionizing radiation.
+Ionizing radiation occurs in two major forms:

-- Photon beam radiation is the most common form of radiation cancer treatment.
+• Photon beam radiation is the most common form of radiation cancer treatment.
 It uses the same form of radiation as an X-ray but at a much higher dose.
-Photons can release energy at any point along their path, entering, traveling through and exiting the body.
-This property allows photon radiation to shrink tumors, but it can also damage healthy tissue.
+Photons can release energy at any point along their path.
+This includes where photons enter, travel through and exit the body.
+This property allows photon radiation to shrink tumors.
+But it can also damage healthy tissue.

 Note: Proton beam radiation requires specialized equipment.
 It is not yet widely available.